Honeyjar1000/AutoLabelToolkit/README.md

   <img src="pics/label_img6.png" alt="alt text">
 </p>

 Space bar will cycle through the data.
-But as expected we have some errors:
+But as expected we have some errors, it has labelled a potato as a pumpkin:

 <p align="center">
   <img src="pics/label_img_mistake7.png" alt="alt text">